Ninja Van Philippines (1)

 • Home & living

-3. Carousell Philippines
+6. Carousell Philippines

-Screenshot of Carousell Philippines homepage
+Carousell Philippines

 Carousell is a free selling platform.
 It stemmed from the Filipinos’ penchant for second-hand items that range from furniture, clothes, shoes, and even household items.
 The app sells a wide variety of items that even includes houses and cars!